actions-tools/yaml-outputs/README.md

 ### `separator`

-The separator used to concatenate child properties.
+**Optional** The separator used to concatenate child properties.
 For example, if the YAML file contains:

 ```yaml
 root: